 - Open Hearth – This type of fireplace is unmistakable.
 It is an open design where a fire is built directly in the open hearth.
 Smoke escapes through the flue and out of the chimney.

 - Wood Stove – Looking in an old rural wood cabin, you might find a wood stove.
 These fireplaces are really just metal stoves in the room, where wood is burned within it.
 There is typically some kind of venting pipe leading out of the cabin.
 As wood burns inside of these, the sides radiate heat.
-Of course, the top can also be used for some basic cooking in many cases.
+Of course, in many cases, the top can also be used for some basic cooking.

 - Fire Pits – Fire pits are typically outdoor fireplaces.
 In most cases, they are a simple novelty to stay warm during outdoor gatherings.